RaenonX-DL/dragalia-data-parse/notes/assets/ActionComponents.md

 ### `ActionSettingHit`

-An action which sets an area.
+An action which sets a buff field.

 #### Apperance notes